LucaAnto01/Memorandum/README.md

 Geo-fences are loaded on application start-up.<br>
 To edit a Memo, drag it to right.<br>
 To delete a Memo, long press on it.<br>
-A notification with title and description is generated following activation of the geofence (Due to unexplained error --> through position)</p></div>
+A notification with title and description is generated following activation of the geofence (Due to unexplained error --> through position)<br>
+Reference Branch --> Master</p></div>

 ---